Relative poverty

 This being in response to the ideas that there will always be poverty, in the sense that it is relative, and that in reality the relatively poor are not actually poor, objectively speaking.

-To finish off on a question, I might ask if it was better to live one hundred and fifty years ago, objectively poorer but relatively well-off than it is to live today on an indisputably relatively much higher income but at a precarious and isolating level of "relative" poverty.
+To finish off on a question, would it be better to live one hundred and fifty years ago, objectively poorer but relatively well-off, or alternatively, to live today on an indisputably relatively much higher income but at a precarious and isolating level of "relative" poverty.

 Comments